 Car Accidents

 Car accidents are one of the most common causes of injury.
-Whether it’s a fender-bender or a serious collision, we investigate every detail – like police reports, witness accounts, and insurance documentation – to get to the truth and pursue the recovery you need for your losses.
+Our Metairie car accident lawyer investigates every detail – like police reports and witness accounts – to get to the truth and recover the full compensation you deserve.

 Motorcycle Accidents

 Motorcyclists are particularly vulnerable to serious injuries because they have less protection in a crash.
-We handle the specific challenges bikers face, including insurance bias and complicated reconstructions, so your motorcycle accident claim gets the respect it deserves.
+We understand the specific challenges bikers face, which may include bias and complicated reconstructions, so your motorcycle accident case gets the respect it deserves.

 Truck Accidents

 Cases involving large trucks can be complicated by company regulations, multiple potential defendants, FMCSA regulations, and extensive injuries.
-We know how to obtain and look at driving logs and maintenance records, and hold trucking companies – and other parties – accountable for the harm caused due to a truck accident.
+Our Metairie truck accident lawyers know how to obtain and review driving logs and maintenance records, and hold trucking companies—and other parties—accountable for the harm caused by a truck accident.

 Premises Liability